ericwindmill/flutter-by-example-www/content/lessons/2_redux/6_counter_redux_cycle.md

 Open the `counter_actions` file:

-_NB_: I'm imagining that our app can also decrease count to make a point:
+**NB:** I'm imagining that our app can also decrease count to make a point:

 ```dart
 // actions/counter_actions.dart